norcino/Minded/README.md

 ## Introduction
 The Minded framework take it's name in a stretchy way from "**M**ed**I**ator comma**ND** qu**E**ry **D**ecorator".
-As you can see those are the top patterns used in the framework to help create simple yet effective architectures where the structure of the framework will force you to think about Encapsulation, Reusability, Maintainability, Extension, Low Coumpling and more.
+As you can see those are the top patterns used in the framework to help create simple yet effective architectures, where the structure of the framework will force you to think about Encapsulation, Reusability, Maintainability, Extension, Low Coupling and more.

 Correct, this is not the silver bullet framework and will not magically turn people in experienced professionals, but it will help.